phan/phan/README.md

  -x, --dead-code-detection
-  Emit issues for classes, methods, functions, constants and properties that are probably never referenced and can possibly be removed.
+  Emit issues for classes, methods, functions, constants and properties that are probably never referenced and can be removed.
 This implies `--unused-variable-detection`.

  --unused-variable-detection
   Emit issues for variables, parameters and closure use variables